michael72/plantuml-helpers/README.md

     * component + class diagrams
     * sequence diagrams - here the "sorting" is done by declaring the participants and actors in order

+* PlantUMLHelpers: Reformat UML is similar to auto format, however directions may all be changed and directions set by user are all overridden.
+Also if one source component points to several other components in the same direction the directions are automatically adjusted to point also up/down or left/right.
+This may already lead to good enough results.

 Commands with key combinations are:

 * Alt-8: rotate arrow to left